 When and how often should you feed your bamboo?

-There are 2 main growth seasons for bamboo.
-The first one is in spring when the roots shoot and then in summer, it is rather the upward growth of canes.
-This means you can address these two periods with fertilizing.
+There are 2 main growth periods for bamboo.
+The first one is in spring when bamboo roots grow and send out new shoots and then in summer, it is rather the upward growth of new canes and mature canes.
+This means you can address each growing season with fertilizing.

 You can use a fast-release liquid fertilizer when the bamboo shoots start developing in spring (March-April).
 A slow-release fertilizer will do it as well but you may want to apply it a little earlier (February-March, unless you are still expecting long frosty periods).
 Then in summer, do another round to give them the support to grow taller.

-How to apply fertilizer and how much should you apply?
+How to apply bamboo fertilizers and how much should you apply?

 If you are using packaged fertilizer go by the instructions.
 They will tell you how much you will need because the concentration of nutrients differs.